Ralphive/b1leo/detector/tensorflow/README.md

-# Turning Tensorflow Object Detection into RESTful Web Service
+# Turning Tensorflow Object Detection API into Web Services on SAP Cloud Platform, Cloud Foundry
 ## Overview
 A generic RESTful API Wrapper of turning [TensorFlow Object API](https://github.com/tensorflow/models/tree/master/research/object_detection) into a web service for object detection with Flask, which can be deployed on SAP Cloud Platform, Cloud Foundry or on-premise environment.
 In addition, a generic object oriented object_detector is implemeted for general tensorflow frozen inference graph for object detection.

 ## API endpoints:
 ### POST /Initialize
-Reinitialize and load the given tensorflow frozen interence graph for object detection.
+Reinitialize and load the given tensorflow frozen interence graph on the fly for object detection.

 #### Request Sample:
 ```json